-The Oregon coast continued to surprise.
+The Oregon coast continued to surprise as we continued north on our West Coast road trip.
 In wind-swept Bandon, we happily walked in circles through a sand maze adorned with shells, driftwood and feathers, which is redrawn every few weeks by local artist Denny Dyke.
 Sunset Bay State Park was a calm counterpoint – a sheltered cove where the girls waded in the bracing water.

 One Art Deco bridge after another led us to Heceta Head, a 60-metre bluff crowned by a still-working lighthouse.
 We parked beachside at 5.30pm – the lighthouse closed at 5pm – but consoled ourselves that it may not have been realistic for our crew anyway, since the only access was a steep 800-metre hike.
 (Adult-only guests of the lighthouse’s B&B use a private road.
 File that away under ‘next time’.)